Terms & conditions: McDonald's Player Escort

 5. Conditions of entry: Limit of one entry per person.

-6. How to Submit your Entry: Entries to be submitted via the website.
+6. How to submit your Entry: Entries to be submitted via website.
 No other method of entry will be accepted.

-8. Prize Awards: Winning entrants will be notified by telephone and/or email (as the Promoter elects).
-If prize notification is to be sent by email, the address registered at time of entry will be used.
-If the winner is to be contacted by telephone, the number registered upon entry will be used.
-If no response is received by the Promoter before November 10, an alternative winner will be selected.
+8. Prize awards: Winning entrants will be notified by telephone and/or email and should be contactable no later than Monday May 16.
+Prize notification will be sent by email to the address registered at time of entry.
+If the winner cannot be contacted by telephone before 13:00 on Monday May 16 2011, an alternative winner will be selected.

 Get the best features, fun and footballing frolics straight to your inbox every week.